davidoclubb/NICW-digital-garden/src/site/notes/About.md

 ### About the NICW digital garden

 1. This test site enables us to publish information more regularly and in more detail, to improve transparency about how [[NICW\|NICW]] operates
+2. The test came to an end in May 2024 and is no longer updated.
+We have kept the site online to demonstrate the proof of concept.
 3. The content is available in Welsh [here](https://gardd.nationalinfrastructurecommission.wales)
 ### How to use